 List Installed Group Packages

-There is an option to only list installed group packages
+There is an option to the only list installed group packages.

 $ yum grouplist installed

-To remove packages use remove or erase which removes all files and dependencies.
+To remove packages use to remove or erase which removes all files and dependencies.

 Remove Group Packages